 You can create a script that runs at the start of each session and a separate script that runs each time you switch servers.
 For Windows you can have versions of these scripts in both Python and Basic.
-For all other platforms the scripts can only be in Python.
+For all other platforms, the scripts can only be in Python.

-- The startup script must be named StartClient\.py for Python or StartClient\.wwd for Basic. - The script that runs when switching servers must be named StartServer\.py for Python or StartServer\.wwd for Basic. - The scripts must be located in the scripts directory of the installation directory--located at the root of the installation directory for Windows and Linux, and under the Contents directory in the application bundle for Mac.
+- The startup script must be named StartClient\.py for Python or StartClient\.wwd for Basic. - The script that runs when switching servers must be named StartServer\.py for Python or StartServer\.wwd for Basic. - The scripts must be located in the scripts directory of the installation directory--located at the root of the installation directory for Windows, and under the /Applications/IBM SPSS Statistics/Resources directory for MacOS.
 Note that regardless of whether you are working in distributed mode, all scripts (including the StartServer\ scripts) must reside on the client machine.